fernandoenzo/wirescale/README.md

 #### Example usage:

-Continuing with the previous example, to enable already set up interface `bob` as an exit node, simply run the following command:
+Continuing with the previous example, to enable an already set up interface `bob` as an exit node, simply run the following command:

 ```commandline
 ~ $ sudo wirescale exit-node bob